zemogle/universe_wales/content/colour-guide.md

 1) To begin you’re going to need three images of your object; one taken with a red filter (R), one taken with a green filter (V) and one taken with a blue filter (B).

-2) Go to your Observing Homepage at lcogt.net/observe and scroll down to find the images you want to use.
-Or choose three images from the vast LCOGT archive at lcogt.net/observations/
+2) Go to your Observing Homepage at lco.global/observe and scroll down to find the images you want to use.
+Or choose three images from the vast LCO archive at lco.global/observations/

 3) Right-click and open the three image as new tabs.